kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

 # Container Image Name Consolidation

 ## Introduction
-In order to run kyma on a kubernetes cluster a lot of different container images are generated.
-These images are referenced in templates used by the helm charts that are installed by the `kyma-installer`
+To run Kyma on a Kubernetes cluster, a lot of different container images are generated.
+These images are referenced in templates used by Helm charts that are installed by the Kyma Installer.

 ## Problem
-Currently there is not always a clear relationship between an images name and the source code that resulted in the image.
+Currently, the correspondence between the image name and the image source code is not always clear.

 As a result:
-- It's not easily possible to find the source code for a particular image
+- It's not easy to find the source code for a particular image.
-- It's not easily possible to find the latest image that was built using the source code
+- It's not easy to find the latest image that was built using the source code.

 ## Goal

-Propose a name pattern for container images that helps users quickly find images from source and vice versa.
+Propose a name pattern for container images that helps users quickly find images from source code and vice versa.

-##Conventions
+## Conventions
-**cmd** it is a golang convention to put source code for the main executable in a folder called `cmd`.
-A subfolder should exist for every executable that shall be created from the project.
+According to the Go convention, the `cmd` folder contains the source code for the main executables.
+Each executable should be put in a separate subfolder.

-e.g.
+See the following example:
 ```shell
 component-name
 └- cmd